-The Mercurial element in astrology will always reveal things in a new light; it has also been attributed with mastery over alphabets, language names and numbers.
-Astrology has chosen Gemini and Virgo for Mercury’s rulership and it oversees analytical, investigative and intellectual probing.
-Mercury represents the impulse toward thought and communication in all human activities; it is symbolic of our mental energies transported through our thinking, speaking, reading, writing and learning.
-It holds power over the way we perceive the world at large, mentally filtering the basic environment and it suggests our capacity to analyse, conceptualize, and interpret.
+In astrology, the Mercurial element in our lives will always reveal things in a new light; it has also been associated with mastery over alphabets, language, names, and numerical values, among other things.
+Mercury is ruled by the signs of Gemini and Virgo, according to astrology, and it is responsible for analytical, inquisitive, and intellectual probing.
+When it comes to all human activities, Mercury represents the drive toward knowledge and communication; it is a representation of our mental energy that are carried through the processes of thinking and speaking, reading, writing, and learning.
+It has influence over the way we experience the world as a whole, mentally filtering the basic environment, and it implies our ability to analyse, comprehend, and understand the world around us.

 It must not be thought that the mental powers can be judged only from the planet. it is true that a well placed Mercury points to a quick brain, ready self-expression, fluency and mental agility, but it is a matter of the expression of intelligence rather than intelligence itself.
 Very learned persons may have Mercury by no means particularly well placed, as for example Einstein (Mercury in close conjunction with Saturn, in Saturn, in Aries, otherwise no strong aspects).
 Essays on the Foundations of Astrology

-The Mercurial energy shows how we make friendships, and it’s the prime way we make connections.
-Mercury rules all forms of movement and is always constantly travelling.
-Imagine trying to keep the mind still – it is a difficult task.
-The pathways of the mind always seem to be streaming with lots of traffic, and different ideas.
-We often jump from one conception to the next.
-Plus, we are always learning something new every day.
-Mercury relates to all of this mental activity and corresponds to our intellectual/verbal style, mode of transportation.
-Some mental vehicles are fast, colourful and innovative with thoughts racing at full speed.
-Other mental vehicles, will deliberate and ponder over things for a lengthy time.
-We may meet people who think logically, sensibly and are level-headed, while others think symbolically, visually, and in depth.
-Some have greater articulacy while others find it incredibly hard to start a conversation.
+The Mercurial energy in the chart also demonstrates how we form friendships, and it is the primary method by which we establish connections.
+Mercury is the ruler of all sorts of movement and is on the go all of the time, continually.
+Consider the difficulty of trying to keep one’s mind still for an extended period of time.
+The passageways of the mind usually appear to be clogged with a great deal of traffic and a variety of different ideas.
+We have a tendency to leap from one idea to the next.
+In addition, we are always learning something new every day.
+Mercury is associated with all of this cerebral activity and is associated with our intellectual and verbal style as well as our means of transportation.
+Some mental vehicles are fast, colourful, and inventive, with thoughts running through their heads at breakneck speed.
+Other mental vehicles, on the other hand, will deliberate and mull about things for an extended period of time.
+It is possible to come across persons who think clearly, sensibly, and with a level head, whereas others may think symbolically, visually, and in depth.
+Some people are more articulate than others, and some people find it quite difficult to initiate a conversation.